 So don't act like the old creation.
+Don't talk the way the world talks.
 Don't walk the way the world walks.
 The Holy Spirit is with you and He has brought you to this very building.
 To hear this very message.
 You are being renewed at this very moment in the spirit of your minds.

-And yet, if we stand up at the end of this service.
-And our talk is filled with lies.
-Or anger.
-Or judgment.
-Or slander.
-Then what have we gained?
+And yet, if we stand up at the end of this service and our talk is filled with lies or anger or judgment or slander, then what have we gained?
 If we come to church week after week, but we don't talk like a church, then we are alienating ourselves.
 Both from each other and from God.
 We are members, one of another.
 When we hurt each other, then we hurt ourselves.